maxeema/positive_num/README.md

 > dart pub add positive_num

-Or specify the package's git url in pubspec.yaml at the dependencies section like that
+Or specify the package's git url in pubspec.yaml at the dependencies section.

 ```
 dependencies: